ABOUT THE AUTHOR

 I nodded eagerly.

-I had no idea what a Literature Fair was, but I was instantly excited, and could only hope that my mom would let me go.
+I had no idea what a Literature Fair was, but I was instantly excited.
+I desperately hoped my mom would let me go.

 Ten days later, I hopped out of my teacher’s car, excited to see what a Literature Fair really was.
 The building was filled with tables and shelves of brand new books to purchase.
-I was happy to find there were some books I wanted to read, but I didn’t have any money.
+I was excited to find there were some books I wanted to read, but was let down when I realized I would have to pay for them.
+I didn’t have any money.

 An overwhelming urge took me over.

-I wanted to be an author someday and write books too.
-I wanted to have my books out on the shelves too.
-I wanted to tell stories too.
+I decided then and there that wanted to be an author someday and write books.
+I wanted to have my books out on those shelves.
+I wanted to tell stories just like them.

-After attending the Literature Fair, my life had been forever changed.
+After attending the Literature Fair, my life changed forever.

 There's a need in all of us to become something.
 For me, it started in third grade.
 I wanted to write novels.
 I didn't know how and I didn't know when, but I did know that my life would revolve around writing one day.

-Thanks to my wonderful husband, fate has finally spit me out on my dream's doorstep.
-I'm ready to expose the imaginative spirit that dwells within my soul.
+Fate has finally spit me out on my dream's doorstep.
+I'm ready to expose the insanely crazy imaginative spirit that dwells within my soul.
 I write a vast array of fiction because I allow myself to expand upon the ideas that inspire me and I cherish every moment as I journey through the unknown.